robertroessler/rwip/README.md

-* one *could* limit the re-painting of the countdown display to ONLY the areas known to have changed, e.g., "59:59" -> 1 second earlier only requires painting a single digit... on the other hand, the entire app consumes ~1 sec per DAY
+* one *could* limit the re-painting of the countdown display to ONLY the areas known to have changed, e.g., "59:59" -> 1 second earlier only requires painting a single digit... on the other hand, the entire app consumes ~1 sec per DAY (when running in the typical **minimized** state)

 ## ProbablyNot